jonasoesch/p9/paper.md

 This work makes the following novel contributions:

-1. It refines previous work on transitions in narrative visualizations by connecting it to Gleicher's work on *comparison* [@Gleicher-18:considerationsvisualizing] and to *cognitive load theory* [@Sweller-11:emergingthemes].
-This contributes to understanding why certain transitions are perceived as more difficult to understand than others by the reader.
-It also implies certain strategies to reduce the difficulty of transitions: *chunking*, *highlighting*, *supporting object constancy*
+1. It proposes a new way to look at transitions in narrative visualization by connecting the problem of understanding transitions to work on comparison and to cognitive load theory.
 2. It provides empirical evidence that animated transitions help with highlighting and object constancy.
 Our findings also support existing literature that shows that animated transitions do not lead to a better understanding of relationships nor to higher engagement for abstract representations of data.
-3. Based on the findings in part one and in support of the experiment in part two we propose a software library that permits the rapid implementation of visualizations with animated transitions.
+3. Based on the findings in part two and in support of the experiment in part three we propose a software library that permits the rapid implementation of visualizations with animated transitions.
 The main contribution is an abstraction that allows to quickly define charts and transitions.

+\newpage

+\part{Theoretical background}

 # Transitions